sgbaik-decaf/portfolio/README.md

 # Hello World!
-A simple repository for CMU 94-870 Telling Stories with Data
+A simple... repository for my own personal public subjective objective use.

 A link to the main, live page is [https://sgbaik-decaf.github.io/](https://sgbaik-decaf.github.io/)